 - All other excursions mentioned in the above itinerary

 - Minimum Age: 11 Years

-- Extras, dinner in Reykjavík, drinks and personal expenses
+- Extras, dinner in Reykjavík, drinks, lunch and personal expenses

 A fantastic introduction holiday to Iceland, if you want to extend your stay with an extra night in Reykjavík before of after the tour please speak to our Reservations Team who will be happy to request this for you.